 Step 1 – Initial Meeting With Lawyer

 We recommend that following separation both parties are independently advised by an experienced family lawyer.
-As a starting point we recommend our “First Step Package”.
-At the initial meeting, you will have an appointment with a family lawyer of your choice for up to two hours where we will advise you about your situation, the likely outcomes and what steps you should take, it will be followed by a written report advising you of the required next steps for you to consider.
+At your initial meeting, you will have an appointment with a family lawyer who will advise you about your situation, the likely outcomes and what steps you should take.
 If both parties are independently advised by an experienced family lawyer it significantly increases the prospects of a quick settlement.

 Each party must start the process with full and frank ‘Financial Disclosure’.
 Each party has a duty of disclosure that requires parties to provide to each other all information relevant to the matter.
 This duty continues until the matter is finalised.
 Each party is required to provide information to the other all party about all sources of income, assets, debts and other financial resources.
 This applies whether the property, financial resources and earnings are owned solely, as a beneficiary (for example, the party’s child or de facto partner) or are held in corporations, trusts, company or other such business structures.
 Each party should carefully consider the financial information provided by the other party and decide if any valuations are required.
 An experienced family lawyer will be able to give you a full list of documents required and advise you if valuations are required.

 After full financial disclosure has been exchanged, both party’s lawyers will negotiate a final outcome.
 This may occur through the exchange of letters, face to face meetings or mediation.
 This process may take several days or may take several months depending on the complexity of the assets being divided.

 Once an agreement is reached the lawyer will draft the separation agreement.
 Both parties will review the agreement and negotiate the terms of the separation agreement.